 MST is a family intervention conducted for an average of four months.
 MST targets specific youth and environmental factors that contribute to anti-social behavior.
 MST is typically provided in the home.
-Therapists, who have very small caseloads (4-6), are available 24 hours a day, seven days a week.
-State dollars are currently funding sites in King, Yakima, and Benton/Franklin County.
+Therapists, who have very small caseloads (four to six), are available 24 hours a day, seven days a week.
+State dollars are currently funding sites in King, Snohomish, Yakima, and Benton/Franklin Counties.

-MST Services is conducting close oversight of MST implementation.
+MST services is conducting close oversight of MST implementation.
 Initial and ongoing training, site visits, and clinical consultation are provided.
 Ongoing training, consultation, and oversight from MST services continue through block grant funds to maintain the Washington State program as a certified MST site.

 MST teams are organized around a doctoral-level practitioner who has on-site clinical oversight of a group of masters-level therapists.
-Therapists receive weekly clinical consultation through MST services.
+Therapists receive weekly clinical consultations through MST services.